amarseg/RepData_PeerAssessment1/PA1_template.md

 data$date <- ymd(data$date)
 ```
 ## What is mean total number of steps taken per day?
+This code takes the data, and calculates the total sum of steps for each day.
+It then plots the data as a histogram, as well as calculating the mean and the median of the total steps per day

 ```r
 data %>% group_by(date) %>% summarise_at('steps', sum, na.rm = T) -> total_steps_per_day